anishdulal/llm-cuad-eval/README.md

 # LLM‑CUAD‑EVAL

 Fine‑tune and evaluate **large‑language models (LLMs)** on the **CUAD – Contract Understanding Atticus Dataset**.
-The project focuses on **Llama 3.2 (3B parameters)** but the intention is to evaluate more models(open as well as paid) in the future.
+The project focuses on **Llama 3.2 (3B parameters)** but the intention is to evaluate more models(open as well as commercial) in the future.

 ---